lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts6.md

 </p>

 When we are using `grangercausalitytests(df[[col1, col2]])`, the null hypothesis and alternative hypothesis are:
-* H0: col2 does not granger cause col1
+* H0 (null hypothesis): col2 does not granger cause col1
-* H1: col2 granger cause col1
+* H1 (alternative hypothesis): col2 granger causes col1

 Therefore when we have found col2 granger causes col1 but col1 doesn't granger cause col2, then we assume col2 causes col1, and vice versa.

-The assumed causality of our green houses' data is shown below.
+The assumed causality of our greenhouses' data is shown below.
 It aligns with common sense, also discloses why the icreasing of CO2 creates a vicious circle of worsening the global environment. 😰

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/assumed_causality_output.png" width="810" height="351" />
 </p>

-Besides exploring assumed causality, we can also use the output to understand the interchangable influence between variables in a multivariate time series.
-If we found such influence exists, then models like VAR can be a good choice to be applied to the data for forecasting, outlier detection, etc.
+In addition to examining assumed causality, the output can also help us understand the mutual influence between variables in a multivariate time series.
+If such interactions are identified, models like VAR can be well-suited for tasks such as forecasting, outlier detection, and more.

 🌻 [Check detailed code for Granger Causality][3]

 #
 <p align="left">